Level/abstract-leveldown/UPGRADING.md

 All methods that take a callback now also support promises.
 They return a promise if no callback is provided, the same as `levelup`.

 The prototype of `require('abstract-leveldown').AbstractLevelDOWN` has changed.
 It now inherits from `require('events').EventEmitter`.
+Opening and closing is idempotent and safe, and emits the same events as `levelup` would (with the exception of the 'ready' alias that `levelup` has for the 'open' event - `abstract-leveldown` only emits 'open').

 On any operation, `abstract-leveldown` now checks if it's open.
 If not, it will either throw an error (if the relevant API is synchronous) or asynchronously yield an error.
 For example: